 Though a good hire will contribute to your success long term, the costs of taking on a new employee will cut into your revenues and profits, at least temporarily.
 Be sure you are in a position to absorb the initial additional expense.
 Until you start seeing returns from the new hire, you may need to find areas where you could trim expenses.

-We are committed to helping your business succeed.
+We are committed to helping your business reach its potential.
 Our dedicated business banking professionals can help you find the right product to meet your business’ needs.
-To learn more, please call 1-800-428-7463, visit us online, or visit your nearest Citizens Bank Branch.
+To learn more, please call 1-800-428-7463, visit us online, or visit your nearest Citizens Bank branch.